kernelkit/infix/doc/networking.md

 [^4]: A YANG deviation was previously used to make it possible to set
     `phys-address`, but this has been replaced with the more flexible `custom-phys-address`.
-[^5]: Infix MAC bridges on Marvell Linkstreet devices are currently
+[^5]: MAC bridges on Marvell Linkstreet devices are currently limited to
-    limited to use a single MAC database, causing issues if the same MAC address appears on different MAC bridges.
+    a single MAC database, this may be a problem if the same MAC address appears in different MAC bridges.
-[^6]: Ethernet counters are described in
+[^6]: Ethernet counters are described in *ieee802-ethernet-interface.yang*
-    *ieee802-ethernet-interface.yang* and
-    *infix-ethernet-interface.yang*.
-[Ethernet
-    Counters](eth-counters.md) page provides additional details on
+    and *infix-ethernet-interface.yang*.
+There is a dedicated document on [Ethernet Counters](eth-counters.md) that provide additional details
-    statistics support.
+    on the statistics support.